 Travel Backpack Suspension System (Shoulder Straps, etc.)

-The main benefit of hiking backpacks is that they’re generally more comfortable than travel backpacks because they’re designed to be worn for long periods of time (i.e. for hiking mountains).
+The main benefit of hiking backpacks is that they’re generally more comfortable than travel backpacks because they’re designed to be worn for long periods (i.e. for hiking mountains).

 That said, some travel bags have an advanced shoulder harness and hip belts but in general travel, bags can be less comfortable than hiking backpacks.